Gamemode4Dev/GM4_Datapacks/gm4_soul_glass/README.md

 # Soul Glass<!--$headerTitle--><!--$pmc:delete-->

-Beacons needed a bit more corruption.
-This datapack reverse their effects<!--$pmc:headerSize-->
+Beacons need a bit more corruption.
+This data pack reverses their effects<!--$pmc:headerSize-->

 ### Features
-- Crafted by smelting soul sand in a blast furnace
+- Crafted by smelting Soul Sand in a Blast Furnace
-- Applies an inverted effect when placed on-top of a beacon.
+- Applies an inverted effect when placed on-top of a Beacon
 - Beacon power can be disabled by either moving the glass block or turning off the beacon
-- An example inversion is speed becomes slowness, haste becomes mining fatigue.
+- For example: Speed becomes Slowness, Haste becomes Mining Fatigue

-Read more info about inverted effects on the [Wiki.](https://wiki.gm4.co/Soul_Glass)
+Read more info about inverted effects on the [Wiki](https://wiki.gm4.co/Soul_Glass).